NachiketBa/Conditioned-AI-for-RL/README.md

-# Trajectory Prediction with CVAE and MI-VAE
+# Trajectory Prediction with RNN informed CVAE and MI-VAE

 Two trained models, two testing scripts, one goal: roll out plausible state trajectories from a learned latent space conditioned on state and control input.